Avinashi: Demographics

+As per the data recorded in the 2011 census, Avinashi Taluk registered a total population of 337,923, comprising 168,055 males and 169,868 females, resulting in a gender ratio of 1,011 females for every 1,000 males.
+The literacy rate in the taluk was documented at 68.05%.
+Additionally, the population of children under the age of 6 years was reported to be 15,424 males and 14,709 females.

 Transport

 The nearest airport is the Coimbatore International Airport, which is about 32 km away from the town.
 There is no rail transport to the town.
 The nearest Railway Station is at Tirupur, which is about 12 km away from Avinashi.
-The key public mass transport for the people here is the Buses run by the State Government & Private Sector thus providing a competitive service to the people.
+The key public mass transport for Avinashi is Buses run by the State Government & Private Sector that provide service to the people.

 Landmark

 Tiruppukkozhiyur (Avinashilingeshwarar) temple is a protected monument under the Archaeological survey of India.

 Industries

-There are many textile mills located in and around this town.
-These textile mills comprise spinning and weaving mills that work closing with various apparel manufacturing companies, the major one being S.P.Apparels ltd. There are also many engineering industries.
-Agriculture is the major occupation of many of the people in and around this city.
+The town and its surrounding areas are notable for a significant concentration of textile mills, encompassing both spinning and weaving operations.
+These establishments are integral to the supply chain of various apparel manufacturers, with S.P.
+Apparels Ltd. being among the most prominent collaborators.
+Furthermore, the region is home to numerous engineering industries.
+Agriculture constitutes the primary livelihood for a considerable portion of the population residing in Avinashi Taluk, which encompasses 32 sub-villages.
+The economic landscape is diversified with over 19 villages reliant on the power loom, knitting industries, and spinning mills, while an additional 13 villages engage predominantly in agricultural and engineering activities.
+Notably, Palankarai, Thekkalur, and Sevur are distinguished by their higher population density and developmental progress.

 Notable people

-Ayyasamy Dharun is an Indian track athlete.
-He specialises in the 400 metres and the 400 metres hurdles events.
-He participated in the 4 × 400 metres relay event at the 2016 Summer Olympics.
-He won silver medal in 400m hurdles in Asian games held in 2018.
+Ayyasamy Dharun is an Indian track athlete who competes in the 400 meters and the 400 meters hurdles disciplines.
+He represented India in the 4 × 400 meters relay during the 2016 Summer Olympics.
+Dharun secured a silver medal in the 400m hurdles at the Asian Games in 2018.